 - 1. Click Configuration, System, Information. - 2.
 Specify the contact information for the system administrator, as well as the name and location of the switch.
-Also indicate the local time zone by configuring the appropriate offset. - 3.
 Click Save.

 Figure 3: System Information Configuration

 SETTING AN IP ADDRESS

 This section describes how to configure an IP interface for management access to the switch over the network.
 This switch supports both IP Version 4 and Version 6, and can be managed simultaneously through either of these address types.
 You can manually configure a specific IPv4 or IPv6 address or direct the switch to obtain an IPv4 address from a DHCP server when it is powered on.
 An IPv6 address can either be manually configured or dynamically generated.